Blood Clotting Disorders in Children

 Blood-clotting disorders are a group of conditions in which there is too much clotting.

 Blood clotting is a normal process.
 It stops you from bleeding too much when you have a cut or injury.
 Blood clots can fix damaged blood vessels.
-Often clots go away on their own.
+Clots often go away on their own.

 But blood clots can also form when they aren’t needed, causing serious problems.
 They may form when there is no injury or bleeding.
 They can block veins or arteries.
 This may interrupt blood flow to part of the body.
 The clots may prevent blood flow to organs such as the brain, lungs, and heart.

 Blood-clotting disorders may be diagnosed in childhood.
-But they are often found during the teen and young adult years.
-They are often genetic, meaning they are inherited and present at birth.
+But they are more often found during the teen and young adult years.
+These disorders are often genetic, meaning they are inherited and present at birth.
 But there may be no symptoms for many years.

 - Prothrombin gene mutation (G20210).
 This is the second most common type of clotting disorder.
 It increases the risk of the same type of conditions (DVT, PE, and pregnancy problems, including slowed fetal development and miscarriage).
 It is also most likely to occur in children with families from Europe.
 Most people with this disorder don’t develop harmful clots, such as a DVT or PE.